-Click HERE for their catalog.
-On page 16 you can see the available garlic varieties (stay focused on the garlic, don’t let the potatoes get you… But if you are interested in growing potatoes too check out my post on how to grow potatoes), make sure to look for either hard neck varieties or soft neck depending on your growing zone.
+In their catalog, you can see all the available garlic varieties (stay focused on the garlic, don’t let the potatoes get you… But if you are interested in growing potatoes too check out my post on how to grow potatoes), make sure to look for either hard neck varieties or soft neck depending on your growing zone.

 Another great thing about ordering online is that you can usually place the order in the spring when you order other seeds and forget about it.
 It will ship to you automatically in early fall so you can get ready to planting since planting garlic in the fall is the best way to go (more on that in a minute).

 Not all online companies do this.
-You’ll have to check before you order.
+Make sure to check before you order.

 Our first frost here in zone 7b is November 15th.
 This means that we want to plant garlic at the beginning or the middle of October.

 Theoretically, you can plant garlic in the spring… But you won’t get a beautiful, big bulb like you would if you plant in the fall.
 Like all bulbs, garlic benefits from the cold temperatures of winter.
 It gives it time to work on its underground root system and then when the weather warms up a bit in the spring it shoots up and starts growing its green leaves and then its bulb.

 Really, the main reason for planting garlic in the fall is the time it allows it to develop a strong root system before the above-ground growth of spring and summer.